Board of Directors

 Coming from Dayton, Ohio, Jane Cline has spent every summer on Glen Lake since her birth.
 After graduating from Northwestern Michigan College, Jane returned to Dayton to help care for her father.
 In 1983, Jane began a career at LexisNexis and became an account executive.
 While raising three sons, she was involved in nonprofit fundraising.
 After Jane‘s youngest son graduated from high school, she fulfilled her dream of living in Leelanau County.
 She enjoys hiking, biking, reading, gardening and exploring the beautiful waters of the county.

-Andrew White first came to Leelanau in 1977 to work at Camp Innisfree in the Port Oneida Rural Historic District.
+Andrew White (Andy) first came to Leelanau in 1977 to work at Camp Innisfree in the Port Oneida Rural Historic District.
 He has been involved in local historic preservation efforts at the Glen Arbor and Port Oneida Cemeteries, the Port Oneida School (about which he has written a book), and the Kelderhouse Orchard (as a National Park Service Volunteer).
 He helped others, including LCHPS before he became a board member, with research projects involving local archival records.
 He retired from a varied career which included years spent as an engineering officer on Great Lakes bulk carriers (“ore boats”), as an environmental educator, and as a residential builder.
 He lives in Traverse City.